npm/git/README.md

 ## OPTIONS

-- `allowReplace` If not set to a truthy value, then all git commands will be executed with the first argument `--no-replace-objects`, to avoid situations where a replacement object can cause unexpected behavior.
-If you _want_ to respect git replacement objects, then set `{allowReplace:true}` in the options.
 - `retry` An object to configure retry behavior for transient network errors with exponential backoff.
   - `retries`: Defaults to `opts.fetchRetries` or 2